javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 }
 ```

-The `function` keyword goes first, then goes the *name of the function*, then a list of *parameters* in the brackets (empty in the example above) and finally the code of the function, also named "the function body".
+The `function` keyword goes first, then goes the *name of the function*, then a list of *parameters* between the parentheses (empty in the example above) and finally the code of the function, also named "the function body", between curly braces.

 ![](function_basics.png)